 Orientation & Transitions

-Start your graduate journey with our virtual grad orientation program for a smooth transition into the new academic year.
+Start your graduate journey with our grad orientation program for a smooth transition into the new academic year.
 Check out the fact sheets devoted to ensuring you have access to the information you need.

 Academics & Careers

 - Additional and adapted exam protocols are in place to keep our community safe

 - Read the latest info from the Exams Office including what you need to bring on the day of your exam